1/Monday

 Virtual Event!!

 • GOBS Request Deadline Noon.
-Today is the last day to submit a request for GOBS funds to be approved at this Saturday’s Business Meeting for any planned, eligible event, activity, or class taking place after Saturday, June 21st and through Saturday, July 19th or later; to be eligible, events involving CAM members must be published in the issue of ChiMe corresponding to the month in which they occur.
+Today is the last day to submit a request for GOBS funds to be approved at this Saturday’s Business Meeting for any planned, eligible event, activity, or class taking place after Saturday, June 20th through the Wednesday before the July Business Meeting and, optionally, later; to be eligible, events involving CAM members must be published in the issue of ChiMe corresponding to the month in which they occur.
+For CAM events, it’s recommended you submit the GOBS request and get it approved before submitting your event information for publication in ChiMeso no later than today for events planned for August.
+August events need to be submitted by the 1st of July to the activities editor to be included in the August ChiMe.
+An article must be featured in the August ChiMe for GOBS-subsidized September events with an RSVP deadline in August (same 1st of July deadline but article emailed to the editor; see editorial deadline).

 • juneteenth